Bacillus clausii (Enterogermina® / Erceflora)

 Frequently asked questions about Bacillus clausii (Enterogermina® / Erceflora)

-Bacillus clausii (Enterogermina® / Erceflora) is studied for acute diarrhea treatment, antibiotic-associated diarrhea prevention, h. pylori eradication adjunct.
+Bacillus clausii is researched primarily for Gut Health, Immune Support, and Respiratory Health.
 B. clausii reduces duration and severity of acute diarrhea in children and adults across multiple randomized trials.
 Effect sizes are moderate; benefits seen within days of starting supplementation.
-One of the better-evidenced uses for this strain.